-Russia: Commuters describe horrific scenes
+Russia: Passengers describe horrific scenes

 - 'Everyone expected death' said one person caught up in the explosion

-(CNN)Metro commuters have described scenes of horror Monday following the subway blast in St. Petersburg, Russia.
+(CNN)Metro passengers have described scenes of horror Monday following the subway blast in St. Petersburg, Russia.

 Stanislav Listyev told CNN: "I was going down the escalator at Sennaya Square at about 2:30pm -- and at that moment I felt an explosion wave underneath, everything filled with smoke, people started panicking.